tohjustin/Personal_Portfolio_Webpage/content/posts/2021-10-31-kube-lineage.md

 However I also discovered a lot of new questions that the tool wasn't able to answer:

-> "Which resources are referencing this `Secret`?"
+> "Which resources are referencing this Secret?"
 >
-> "Which `Pods` are using this `ServiceAccount`?"
+> "Which Pods are using this ServiceAccount?"
 >
-> "Which `ServiceAccounts` are bound to this `ClusterRole`?"
+> "Which ServiceAccounts are bound to this ClusterRole?"
 >
-> "Are there any `Ingresses` or `ValidatingWebhookConfigurations` dependent on this `Pod`?"
+> "Are there any Ingresses or ValidatingWebhookConfigurations dependent on this Pod?"

-Some of the questions could definitely answered by other existing kubectl-plugins, but I was looking for a single tool to answer all of them (hopefully) & hence I decided to build kube-lineage.
+Some of the questions could definitely answered by other existing kubectl-plugins, but I was hoping for a single tool to answer all of them & hence I decided to build one myself as I could find any alternatives out there.

 ## Initial Research

-Initially I tried to find out if there were any existing APIs in the Kubernetes control plane that I could use for object relationship discovery.
-The garbage collector controller was a promising option as it tracked the ownership of all objects in the cluster & the data is accessible via an API:
+I started off with finding whether there were any existing APIs in the Kubernetes control plane that I could use for object relationship discovery.
+The garbage collector controller was a promising candidate as it tracked the ownership of all objects in the cluster & the data is accessible via an API:

 ```text
 $ kubectl get --raw /debug/controllers/garbagecollector/graph --server=$KUBE_CONTROLLER_MANAGER